-The B &IS Division has hired a part-time faculty to help in the Computer Science Area and to help grow this program.
-(Jeff Cheng) We are hoping to expand this program.
-We are in need of new equipment to be able to offer new and exciting programs.
+The B&IS Division has hired a part-time faculty to help in the Business & Computer Science Area and to help grow our programs.
+(Jeff Cheng)

 The VPAA's office and the B & IS Division worked together to develop updated degree plans.
 The new degree plans are available for use by B & IS students and available in Personal and Academic Success Strategies (PASS) and Freshman Seminar courses.
 This is a campus-wide initiative and these degree plans are available for all degree options at SSC.

 Division instructors will identify and speak with General Studies majors in their classes to recruit them to one of the B & IS degrees.
 Assistant Professor Brad Schatzel will visit to both Freshman Seminar and PASS classrooms to explain the benefits and requirements of the B & IS degrees.
 Full color informational pamphlets will be distributed to provide supplementary information.
 These pamphlets will be distributed at as many classroom and student events as possible.
 Additionally we will intrusively advise B & IS degree students to ensure they are on a path to graduation.
 Meetings, phone calls, and email will be utilized to keep students on track to finishing their degree.